ThieresTMS/potion2/README.txt

   "4" remove 1-1 orthologs and split remaining paralogs to analyze each species
       individually.
 (M)

-validation_criteria - Defines which quality criteria POTION should use to remove individual sequences.
+sequence_validation_criteria - Defines which quality criteria POTION should use to remove individual sequences.
 Possible values are:
   "0"   do not perform any sequence quality filter.
   "1"   checks for valid start codons.